My collection of tips on the best places to shop in San Francisco's Chinatown...

 If you're up for a meal, or a substantial snack, check out my page on the best (IMO) restaurants in Chinatown, plus the best dim sum places to try.
 See Chinatown restaurants.

 It's easy to get to Chinatown on public transportation.
-The California cable car line goes right through the neighborhood (get off at Grant Avenue) and both Powell lines go right along one side of it (stops at California St.).
+The California cable car line goes right through the neighborhood (get off at Grant Avenue) and both Powell lines go right along one side of Chinatown on Powell Street, just one block above Stockton Street.
+Get off at any stop between California and Jackson.

 Also the 15, 30 and 45 Buses go through Chinatown.

 You can easily walk from Union Square.
-Head up Stockton Street to Bush Street, turn right to Grant Avenue and the Chinatown Gate, and you're in Chinatown.
+Head up Stockton Street to Bush Street, turn right on Bush and go one block, then left on Grant Avenue through the Chinatown Gate, and you're in Chinatown.

 There are two convenient parking garages in Chinatown: Portsmouth Square Garage, at Kearny and Washington, and St. Mary's Square Garage, entrances on Kearny and California Street.